MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_16_explore_azure_policy.md

 1. Notice the information provided by the dashboard is updated to reflect the selected item, the ASC Default initiative definition.
 Recall that an initiative definition is a collection of policy definitions that are tailored towards achieving a singular overarching goal.
 Information can be viewed by group, policies, non-compliant resources, or events.

-1. Exit out of the ASC page and return to the policy home page by selecting **X** on the top right corner of the window.
+1. Exit out of the Azure Security Benchmark page and return to the policy home page by selecting **X** on the top right corner of the window.

 1. From the left navigation panel, select **Getting started**.
 Here you can view the different options including the option to browse built-in policies and assign policies at scale, you can create custom policy definitions for your environment, recommend policy assignments and much more.